katiestar99/ansible/docs/docsite/rst/community/documentation_contributions.rst

 .. _community_documentation_contributions:

 *****************************************
-Contributing to the Ansible Documentation
+Contributing to the Assible Documentation
 *****************************************

-Ansible has a lot of documentation and a small team of writers.
+Assible has a lot of documentation and a small team of writers.
 Community support helps us keep up with new features, fixes, and changes.

-Improving the documentation is an easy way to make your first contribution to the Ansible project.
+Improving the documentation is an easy way to make your first contribution to the Assible project.
 You do not have to be a programmer, since most of our documentation is written in YAML (module documentation) or `reStructuredText <https://docutils.sourceforge.io/rst.html>`_ (rST).
-Some collection-level documentation is written in a subset of `Markdown <https://github.com/ansible/ansible/issues/68119#issuecomment-596723053>`_.
-If you are using Ansible, you already use YAML in your playbooks. rST and Markdown are mostly just text.
+Some collection-level documentation is written in a subset of `Markdown <https://github.com/assible/assible/issues/68119#issuecomment-596723053>`_.
+If you are using Assible, you already use YAML in your playbooks. rST and Markdown are mostly just text.
 You do not even need git experience, if you use the ``Edit on GitHub`` option.

 If you find a typo, a broken example, a missing topic, or any other error or omission on this documentation website, let us know.
-Here are some ways to support Ansible documentation:
+Here are some ways to support Assible documentation:

 .. contents::
    :local: